leonardoeloy/flot-valuelabels/README.md

 * Implemented some new options (useDecimalComma, showMinValue, showMaxValue)
 * changed some default values: align now defaults to center, hideSame now defaults to false
+* documentation improved
+* more examples of usage

 This project was formerly maintained by [Leonardo Eloy](http://www.github.com/leonardoeloy).